-Reyco Granning LLC recommends that suitable alignment equipment be used to the wheel measure alignment characteristics: camber, caster, and toe-in. equipment The alignment must be calibrated properly for accurate measurements.
+Reyco Granning ® recommends suitable alignment equipment be used to the wheel measure alignment characteristics: camber, caster, and toe-in.
+The alignment equipment must properly calibrated for accurate measurements.
 Only qualified personnel should conduct the wheel alignment measurements.

 General

 The overall toe-in of the front wheels should be checked every 24,000 miles or 2 years.
 When the vehicle does not steer correctly or the front tires develop an abnormal tire wear pattern, the camber, caster, and toe-in should be measured and adjusted as needed.
 Toe-in typically has the largest effect on tire wear.